-In some cases you may wish to take time off from your studies and the Student Support Team can guide you through this process.
+In some cases you may wish to take time off from your studies (see- I wish to take an Authorised Interruption of Study) and the Student Support Team can guide you through this process.
 As with many issues noted here, if you do find yourself in a difficult personal situation, it is important that you inform the University as early as possible in order that we can assist you access as much help as possible.

 Let the Student Support Team know and we will ensure that course organisers and all relevant staff are aware of the situation and are able to offer support during this time.
 This may include giving extensions on coursework deadlines.

 The Chaplaincy Centre may be able to offer emotional support.
 The Student Counselling Service provides an opportunity to talk about any emotional or psychological problems you may be having.

 Under the Data Protection Act, we are not permitted to discuss students with any other party, which includes parents, unless we have specific written permission from the student.
 This policy applies to all students, even those younger than 18 years of age and where fees are being paid by parents.